 One of the biggest challenges of dentistry is educating the patient.
 A large number of adult patients have never been shown how to floss or brush their teeth correctly or been told why it’s important.
 Dr. Citrin believes that he and all dentists have an obligation to teach patients about the benefits of good oral hygiene.
 The following patient education information covers some common oral health problems, dental treatment options and tips for good oral hygiene.

-Tooth decay refers to a tooth's mineral content being dissolved away.
+Tooth decay refers to a tooth’s mineral content being dissolved away.
 This occurs when plaque, a sticky substance that accumulates on the teeth, mixes with sugars and starches from the foods we eat.
-This fusion results in the making of acids that attack the tooth enamel.
-As the tooth enamel is destroyed, a hole called a "cavity" occurs in the tooth's surface.
+This results in the making of acids that attack the tooth enamel.
+As the tooth enamel is destroyed, a hole called a “cavity” occurs in the tooth’s surface.

-Tooth decay is the second most common disease in the United States.
 To avoid tooth decay and cavities, brush your teeth regularly, at least two times a day.
 Use toothpaste with fluoride.
 Floss each day to help remove food debris from between the teeth.
 Eat healthy foods, and avoid snacks, soft drinks and candy that contain high amounts of simple sugar.

-Amalgam is the most commonly used dental material for treating tooth decay.
 Amalgam contains a mixture of metal alloys including silver, tin, copper, zinc and mercury.
 Amalgam has been used in dentistry for over 150 years.
 Yet, there has been ongoing concern about the health risks associated with amalgam fillings.

-Recent randomized clinical trials have found no evidence of neurological harm or deleterious health effects associated with amalgam dental fillings.
 The mercury in an amalgam filling is chemically bound to other metal alloys.
 This chemical bond stabilizes the mercury, ensuring that dangerous levels of free mercury do not enter or harm the human body.
 The American Dental Association, the National Institute of Health and the American Medical Association have all reviewed this issue and come to the conclusion that amalgam dental fillings do not pose a health risk.

 The alternatives to amalgam fillings are gold alloy, composite resin or porcelain materials.
 Gold alloy is a very durable and long lasting filling material.
 Composite resin fillings are tooth colored and bond well to tooth structure.
 Porcelain material such as onlays or inlays can hardly be distinguished from natural teeth.
 Although these alternative filling materials have their advantages, especially esthetically, they are more costly than amalgam and take more time to prepare and place.

 A root canal is a common and safe procedure to treat an infection in the pulp of the tooth.
-Most people would probably refer to a tooth's pulp tissue as its "nerve."
+Most people would A root canal is a common and safe procedure to treat an infection in the pulp of the tooth.
+Most people would probably refer to a tooth’s pulp tissue as its “nerve.”
 While a tooth does contain nerve fibers, it is also composed of arteries, lymph vessels, and connective tissue.
 Years ago, severely damaged or infected teeth were simply removed.
 Today, with modern dental techniques, we can save and repair infected teeth through root canal therapy.

 Periodontal disease is an infection of the teeth and gums as well as the bone that surrounds the teeth.
 It is caused by poor oral hygiene and certain unhealthy habits such as smoking.
 Periodontal disease causes bone loss and can eventually lead to losing teeth.
 There are three stages to periodontal disease: